Emblem of the Chinese People's Political Consultative Conference: Design

-Mao Zedong displaying the national emblem of the People's Republic of China in front of the CPPCC emblem during the second session of the CPPCC National Committee in 1950.

 The emblem of the Chinese People's Political Consultative Conference has a red five-pointed star at the top, and a red map of China set against a white globe in the center, surrounded by golden ears of wheat and a blue gear connected by a red ribbon.
 The emblem of the CPPCC embodies the spirit of "the great unity of all democratic classes under the leadership of the proletariat and based on the worker-peasant alliance".

 The original description of the design by the designer was: "First, the red star represents the leadership of the proletariat; second, the gear and the golden harvest represent the worker-peasant alliance as the basis; third, the four red flags represent the great unity of the four classes (i.e., the working class, the peasant class, the petty bourgeoisie, and the national bourgeoisie); fourth, the map represents the new China, and the background is radiant."
-The four Arabic numerals "1949" under the red star represent the year in which the Chinese People's Political Consultative Conference was born; the 10 golden Song-style characters "Chinese People's Political Consultative Conference" on the ribbon indicate the full name of the CPPCC.
+The four numerals "1949" under the red star represent the year in which the Chinese People's Political Consultative Conference was born; the 10 golden Song-style characters "Chinese People's Political Consultative Conference" on the ribbon indicate the full name of the CPPCC.